 During this time, the NCSD administrative team has also met regularly and collaborated to develop an initial plan to return students and staff to school for in-person learning safely.
 The team developed several scenarios in accordance with the CDC’s published guidelines, and will be using the Governor’s task force guidelines to further develop our reopening plan.

-Following the guidance from the MI Safe Schools: Michigan’s 2020-21 Return to School Roadmap and working in conjunction with the Oakland County Health Department, the Novi Community School District will provide two instructional modalities: traditional in-person instruction or a completely virtual option in which students will receive all instruction online taught by Novi teachers.
+Following the guidance from the MI Safe Schools: Michigan’s 2020-21 Return to School Roadmap and working in conjunction with the Oakland County Health Department, the Novi Community School District will provide two instructional modalities: a hybrid model (two days of in-person instruction and three days virtual) or a completely virtual option, in which students will receive all instruction online taught by Novi teachers using the NCSD curriculum.

 NCSD will provide a robust curriculum in the 2020-2021 school year.
 Students will begin the year by completing a universal screener (i-Ready at the K-6 grade levels; NWEA at the 7-10 grade levels) to assess prior learning and determine possible learning gaps that need to be addressed during the school year.
 As the year continues, teachers will continue to assess students’ learning and growth using formative and summative assessments throughout the school year.